CanisLupus/swift-selection-search/README.md

 They explain how to build and run any WebExtension on Firefox.

-You can also try the about:debugging#addons page in Firefox if you just want to test it out.
+You can also try the [about:debugging#addon] page in Firefox if you just want to test it out.
 Press the "Load Temporary Add-on" button, select a file in the Swift Selection Search "src" directory (for example manifest.json), and it will load the add-on.